ellessenne/mice.mcerror/README.md

 as the standard error of the mean of the pseudo-values for that statistic, computed by omitting one imputation at a time (i.e., using the jackknife).

+> *Warning:* this package is still experimental, so please test it out
+> and find where it breaks!

 ## Installation